Last Updated on: 16th August 2023, 11:19 pm

 - Excessive handling

 If a hermit crab died while molting, it was likely due to insufficient substrate.
-Hermit crabs are extremely vulnerable while molting—this is why they bury themselves under sand until the molting process is complete.
+Hermit crabs are vulnerable while molting, so they bury themselves under sand until the process is completed.

-Provide around 6 inches of substrate for your hermit crabs.
-Play sand that you would use in a child’s sandpit is fine.
-Never use calcium stand as this will harden hermit crabs’ joints.
+Provide around 6 inches of substrate for hermit crabs.
+Play sand that you would use in a child’s sandpit is ideal, but never use a calcium stand because this will harden hermit crabs’ joints.

-Add moisture to the substrate as hermit crabs need 80% humidity.
-Ensure the temperature is 80 degrees, too.
-This is the optimum temperature for molting hermit crabs.
+Add moisture to the substrate, as hermit crabs need 80% humidity.
+Ensure the temperature is 80 degrees because this is the optimum temperature for molting hermit crabs.

-Never dig up a molting hermit crab from its sandy hiding place, as this will cause significant stress.
-Wait for a hermit crab to surface from beneath the substrate, which could take as long as 8 weeks.
+Never dig up a molting hermit crab from its sandy hiding place because this will cause significant stress.
+Wait for a hermit crab to surface from the substrate, which could take 8 weeks.

-That is several weeks of intense discomfort for the hermit crab.
-In addition, breathing will suffer before death.
-The crab will steadily grow increasingly unwell and weak before eventually succumbing.
-This is no way for any living thing to live – or die.
+This will involve several weeks of intense discomfort for the hermit crab.
+In addition, its breathing will suffer before death, with the hermit crab growing increasingly weak before succumbing.

-Hermit crabs have gills and occasionally need to submerge themselves in water.
-They cannot breathe underwater indefinitely.
-As per Arthropod Structure and Development, the lungs of these crabs have evolved for terrestrial living.
+Land hermit crabs have gills and occasionally need to submerge themselves in water but can’t breathe underwater indefinitely.
+As per Arthropod Structure and Development, the lungs of land hermit crabs have evolved for terrestrial living.

-Nobody is certain how long hermit crabs can breathe underwater.
-A common theory is around 30 minutes.
-The crab itself will instinctively know when it needs to leave the water.
-This means it must be able to do so.
+How long hermit crabs can breathe underwater is uncertain, but it’s around 30 minutes.
+The hermit crab will instinctively know when it needs to leave the water.

-Leave the crab a clear path back to dry land.
+So, ensure hermit crabs have a clear path back to dry land.
 If necessary, provide vines and branches to climb.
-Before leaving the crabs unattended, perform a test.
-If the crab appears distressed in water, remove it at once.
-It clearly needs a shallower pool.
+If hermit crabs appear distressed in water, they need a shallower pool.

 Toxicity and Poisoning

-One of the most common causes of death for hermit crabs is toxicity.
-Crabs purchased from seafront gift shops are particularly vulnerable to this demise.
-Lack of understanding of dietary and hydration requirements also leads to death.
+Hermit crabs purchased from seafront gift shops are particularly vulnerable to this demise.
+A lack of understanding of dietary and hydration requirements also leads to death.

-Hermit crabs must never be offered tap water.
-This contains chlorine and other heavy metals.
-These are toxic to hermit crabs.
+Hermit crabs must never be given tap water because it contains chlorine and heavy metals, which are toxic to hermit crabs.
 Tap water can cause seemingly inexplicable death.